Two Prop Firms and ThinkMarkets Added to India's Central Bank Warning List

 India neither regulates nor directly prohibits retail over-the-counter (OTC) markets.
 This allows many forex and CFD brokers to target Indian citizens.
 However, clients violate local forex law, FEMA, by accepting deposits on these locally unauthorized platforms.

-Broker OctaFX also had problems with the Indian central bank, which seized nearly $10 million from allegedly earned almost $120 million in local operations.
+Broker OctaFX also had problems with the Indian central bank, which seized nearly $10 million from almost $120 million allegedly earned in local operations.

 Nevertheless, the industry continues to attract new entities.
 Last month, Axi, an Australia-based forex and CFD broker, expanded its physical presence by opening a new office in Bangalore, India.
-It is led by Axi's head of engineering in the region and employs about 30 staff with plans for further expansion in "coming months."
+It is led by Axi's head of engineering in the region and employs about 30 staff with plans for further expansion in the “coming months.”

 About the Author: Damian Chmiel